ooni/ooni.org/content/faq/faq.md

 4. Connect your Raspberry Pi to the internet (via an Ethernet cable)

-You can learn how to copy the ooniprobe distribution onto an SD card through the guide [here](https://ooni.torproject.org/install/lepidopter/).
+Learn how to copy the ooniprobe distribution onto an SD card through the guide [here](https://ooni.torproject.org/install/lepidopter/).

 ### 2. How often will ooniprobe run tests through my Raspberry Pi?

-The ooniprobe distribution for Raspberry Pis is configured to run tests once a day, every day, at 6am UTC.
+The ooniprobe distribution for Raspberry Pis is configured to run tests once a day, every day.

 ### 3. How are the measurements collected from the tests run via my Raspberry Pi?